Raw image format: Raw bitmap files

 Less commonly, raw may also refer to a generic image file format containing only pixel color values.
-For example, "Photoshop Raw" files (.raw) contain 8-bits-per-channel RGB data in top-to-bottom, left-to-right pixel order.
+For example, "Photoshop Raw" files (.raw) contain a pure array of bytes top-to-bottom, left-to-right pixel order.
 Dimensions must be input manually when such files are re-opened, or a square image is assumed.
+Also the channel size and bit-depth per channel has to be provided when opening this format, as the ambiguities of whether the bytes are to be decoded as single channels at high precision, or multiple channels at lower precision, is not determinable from the byte array itself.
 Due to its simplicity, this format is very open and compatible, though limited by its lack of metadata and run-length encoding.
 Especially in photography and graphic design, where color management and extended gamuts are important, and large images are common.